skip to content

 • to show the rented property to prospective purchasers at a reasonable time and on a reasonable number of occasions, after giving reasonable notice to the resident

-• for any other purpose not listed here and the park operator gives the resident written notice stating the purpose and specifying the date and time of the proposed entry between 7 and 14 days before entering the rented property
+• for any other purpose not listed here, provided the park owner gives the resident written notice stating the purpose and specifying the date and time of the proposed entry between 7 and 14 days before entering the rented property

 • with the consent of the resident

-• the park operator believes the resident has abandoned the rented property.
+• if the park operator believes the resident has abandoned the rented property.

 • to avert danger to life or valuable property